impshum/SSTMCSPGAAS/readme.md

 ## Recommended Usage

 Just to make it even more stupidly easy we'll create an alias so all you'll have to type is 3 letters to initiate the script.
-Enter these one by one.
 Feel free to edit your alias to your needs or just stick with the mighty "csp".

 ### OSX